 For the glaze and assembly:

 - Whisk together sifted icing sugar and salt in a medium bowl.
 Gradually whisk in the lemon juice 1 Tbsp at a time until desired consistency.
-Drizzle onto the cooled cake.
+Drizzle onto the cooled cake and sprinkle with lemon zest, if desired.

 I don’t have a whole lot to say about this cake.
 It’s easy and delicious in that moist, tender bakery-style sort of way; and it feeds a crowd.
 You don’t need a mixer; it’s almost a dump-everything-in-a-bowl-and-stir situation.
 The frosting is my favorite ever chocolate frosting: it’s swoopy and glossy and not too sweet, and if you use black cocoa and good dark chocolate it comes out basically black without a smidge of food coloring involved.
 I love it!
 Plus it’s all made in the food processor — even easier than the cake.
 Add a few sprinkles (the colorful ones and/or flaky sea salt) and you’ve got yourself a pretty classy sheet cake with minimal work involved.